ZeroTwo36/infinipy/README.md

 ## Just a small notice
 Imagine this scenario for a minute...:

 > I make a Library
 > Someone Tells me, how much it sucks
 > They clone it and send their Code to me saying they "fixed" it
 > After taking a look, the only change I notice is that they changed the function's docstrings
 > They release it anyways to a server
 > people believe them and credit them even though they just stole my code.

-If someone did that, the Internet would tear them apart, eh?
+If someone did that, Developers would tear them apart, eh?

 Nobody would actually allow them to get away with this, correct?

 *Correct?*